Copper-bearing Gemstones

 It's also worth keeping in mind that Paraiba tourmaline is the only transparent gemstone that contains copper.
 Other copper-bearing gems, such as turquoise, have that lovely blue-green characteristic of copper, but the effect is quite different in an opaque gem.

-Most of the Paraiba tourmaline available on the market right now is from Mozambique.
-Mozambique also produces a wide range of terrific tourmaline colors.
-Don't assume that just because some tourmaline is from Mozambique that it is the especially valuable copper-bearing variety.
-It is the vivid Paraiba color that makes some tourmaline especially valuable, not simply the presence of copper in its composition.
-Pink, green or red tourmaline from Mozambique is not very likely to contain copper and even if it did, the copper would not increase the gem's value, since those colors are not especially rare.
+Natural Turquoise at GemSelectThe majority of the currently (2024) available Paraiba tourmaline in the market originates from Mozambique, which is also known for producing a diverse range of impressive tourmaline colors.
+It is important not to assume that all tourmaline from Mozambique is the highly valuable copper-bearing variety.
+The exceptional value of certain tourmaline lies in its vibrant Paraiba color, rather than solely the presence of copper in its composition.
+Pink, green, or red tourmaline from Mozambique is unlikely to contain copper, and even if it did, the presence of copper would not enhance the gem's value, as these colors are not particularly rare.